useblocks/groundwork-spreadsheets/docs/index.rst

     *   column based: headers are in a single *row* and the data is below
     *   row based: headers are in a single *column* and the data is on the right

-*   Define column types and verify cell values against it
+*   Define column types and verify cell values against them

     *   Date
     *   Enums (e.g. only  the values 'yes' and 'no' are allowed)